Luca Guadagnino: International recognition (2017–present)

-By early 2025, Guadagnino was confirmed as the director of Artificial, based on the brief dismissal of Sam Altman as CEO of OpenAI, a move led by Ilya Sutskever.
-Written by Simon Rich and produced by Amazon MGM Studios, which also produced Challengers and After the Hunt, the film will start production by early August in Italy, with a theatrical release planned for 2026.
-It will star Andrew Garfield, Yura Borisov, Cooper Koch, Ike Barinholtz, Cooper Hoffman, and Jason Schwartzman with Monica Barbaro reportedly in talks to join the cast.
+By early 2025, Guadagnino was confirmed as the director of Artificial, written by Simon Rich and based on the brief dismissal of Sam Altman as CEO of OpenAI, a move led by Ilya Sutskever.
+Principal photography took place between July and October 2025 in Italy, with a theatrical release planned for 2026.
+It will star Andrew Garfield, Yura Borisov, Cooper Koch, Ike Barinholtz, Cooper Hoffman, Jason Schwartzman and Monica Barbaro.
+Amazon MGM was originally attached to distribute the film worldwide, marking their fifth collaboration with Guadagnino (following Suspiria, Bones and All, Challengers, and After the Hunt).
+By mid-2026 the film was dropped by Amazon for unspecified reasons, but the move received scrutiny for happening a few days after Amazon had signed a $50 billion deal with OpenAI.
+Shortly after, producers began shopping the film to other distributors, while the film was in the last stages of post-production.
+Initially facing rejection from several major companies, worldwide distribution rights were ultimately picked up by Neon, which plans to release the film sometime in 2026.

 Prospective projects

-Guadagnino was attached to direct multiple projects including a biographical film about Hollywood hustler Scotty Bowers, and an adaption of Lord of the Flies, with Patrick Ness adapting the book for Warner Bros.
+Guadagnino was attached to direct multiple projects including a biographical film about Hollywood hustler Scotty Bowers, and an adaptation of Lord of the Flies, with Patrick Ness adapting the book for Warner Bros.
 In March 2024, Guadagnino told la Repubblica his next project would be Separate Rooms, a film adaptation of Pier Vittorio Tondelli's 1989's novel, Camere separate.
 Variety reported Josh O'Connor was in talks to star.
-By early 2025, O'Connor announced he was no long attached to star it.
+By early 2025, O'Connor revealed he was no longer attached to star in it.

+In May 2020, it was announced that Guadagnino would direct a new adaptation of Scarface, with the screenplay written by Joel and Ethan Coen.
+In November 2023, Guadagnino announced he was no longer attached to direct.

 In October 2024, Guadagnino was entering final negotiations to direct a "new interpretation" of Bret Easton Ellis's 1991 novel, American Psycho, with Scott Z. Burns adapting for Lionsgate.
 In December of the same year, Variety reported that Austin Butler was in discussions to star as Patrick Bateman.